Freed Taliban hostage accused of crimes in Canada

 Details of their harrowing detention made headlines worldwide.
 The couple met Canadian Prime Minister Justin Trudeau in December and shared images from the visit from their Twitter account, the Boyle Family.

 After his return, Boyle told CNN's Paula Newton the family was doing as well as could be expected.
+He said he and his wife had gone to Afghanistan to help "those ordinary villagers that live deep inside Taliban-controlled Afghanistan, where no NGO, no aid worker and no government has ever successfully been able to bring the necessary help."

+Boyle didn't dispute reports they were also there as tourists, saying, "Nothing is black and white of why you go somewhere."

 He said his goal in Canada was to build "a secure sanctuary" for his children and help them "regain some portion of the childhood that they have lost."

 Boyle was previously married to the sister of Omar Khadr, a Canadian imprisoned for 10 years at the US detention facility at Guantanamo Bay, Cuba, after fighting US troops in Afghanistan.

-A senior official said Boyle refused to board an American military plane over concerns he could face arrest.
+A senior US official said that shortly after the family's October rescue, Boyle refused to leave Pakistan on an American military plane over concerns he could face arrest.
 Boyle said his family had been delayed due to a medical emergency surrounding one of his children.
+The family ended up boarding a flight from Islamabad to London, and then flew on to Canada.

 As of Tuesday, Boyle remained in police custody, Granger said.
 He is scheduled to appear in court Wednesday morning in Ottawa via video conference.